-Phase 2 - All students attend school In-Person 5 Days a Week (M-F) with continued safety precautions in place for prevention of the spread of COVID-19 (available when COVID-19 vaccine is readily available for staff and students and/or diminished cases of COVID-19 in the Kansas City metro area and documented by the local health department and CDC lifting restrictions).
+Phase 2 - All students attend school In-Person M-F with continued safety precautions in place for prevention of the spread of COVID-19 (available when COVID-19 vaccine is readily available for staff and students and/or diminished cases of COVID-19 in the Kansas City metro area and documented by the local health department and CDC lifting restrictions).

 - Students grade K 5 housed at AVN, Students grades 6 12 housed at AVS to utilize all spaces to manage social distancing - Students continue to rotate classes and follow social distancing in the hallways and classrooms - 6-12 Students will have all classes at AVS including electives.
 Students will practice social distancing and minimize shared materials in these classes.
-Activities will be modified to minimize risk of transmitting droplet spray. i.e. music may minimize singing to minimize droplet spread, art students will not share supplies, physical education students will incorporate social distancing in movement activities - K 5 will have all classes at the AVN and continue to have recess with a staggered schedule and minimizing shared surfaces - Social distancing of student's desks - Sneeze guards (plastic shield on student's desk) (Guards are removed January 2022 based on new health guidelines) - Face masks required for students in the school and on the bus based on CDC and local health official recommendations.
-(Masks are available for students who do not have one.) - Face masks required for staff based on CDC and local health official recommendations. - Hygiene stations in each classroom including sanitizer, tissues, wipes - Continue to practice good hygiene with proper hand washing several times throughout the day, covering mouth and nose while coughing or sneezing - No water fountains, fountains are changed to water bottle filling stations. - Bus routines: assigned seating w/siblings, face masks worn by all (students, aide & driver), bus aide on each bus to take temperature, enforce assigned seating to maintain social distancing and assist in contact tracing if necessary

-- Thermal kiosk and contactless thermometers to check all student's, staff's and any visitor's temperatures entering the school. - Signs advising all people entering the building as to COVID-19 symptoms, exposure and travel before being allowed to enter the building.
-Anyone that has any of the symptoms, been exposed, or recently traveled to hot spots is asked not to enter the building. - Sanitizing humidifier system in each class to help sanitize air and objects run daily - School Classrooms, Restrooms, Offices, and other shared areas are cleaned and sanitized after each in-person school day. - High Traffic Areas or any exposed areas are cleaned during the school day as necessary - UV wands are available if needed to clean devices and common surfaces - Afterschool activities may resume upon necessity and individual evaluation of activities and social distancing
+Activities will be modified to minimize risk of transmitting droplet spray. i.e. music may minimize singing to minimize droplet spread, art students will not share supplies, physical education students will incorporate social distancing in movement activities - \bullet K 5 will have all classes at the AVN and continue to have recess with a staggered schedule and minimizing shared surfaces - Social distancing of student's desks - Sneeze guards (plastic shield on student's desk) - Face masks required for students in the school and on the bus based on CDC and local health official recommendations.
+(Masks are available for students who do not have one.) - Face masks required for staff based on CDC and local health official recommendations. - Hygiene stations in each classroom including sanitizer, tissues, wipes, covered trash can - Continue to practice good hygiene with proper hand washing several times throughout the day, covering mouth and nose while coughing or sneezing - No water fountains, students will be provided individual bottled water daily - Bus routines: assigned seating w/siblings, face masks worn by all (students, aide & driver), bus aide on each bus to take temperature, enforce assigned seating to maintain social distancing and assist in contact tracing if necessary - Thermal kiosk and contactless thermometers to check all student's, staff's and any visitor's temperatures entering the school. - Signs advising all people entering the building as to COVID-19 symptoms, exposure and travel before being allowed to enter the building.
+Anyone that has any of the symptoms, been exposed, or recently traveled to hot spots is asked not to enter the building.